 This slow-baked beef stew reminds me of the roast beef my mom used to make for Sunday dinners, except I think this beef is juicier – sorry, mom!
 This was always a comfort-food sort of company meal, and it has that feeling for me today.

-I adapted this recipe from one by my fellow blogger Angela Greven of Mean Green Chef.
+I adapted this recipe from one by my fellow blogger Angela Sedlak of Mean Green Chef.
 Her blog is beautiful and her delicious recipes and savvy kitchen and blogging tips are always such an inspiration to me!
 I hope that you will visit her site (after you’ve spent time here, of course)!

 What makes this beef stew old-fashioned?